devspace-sh/devspace/docs/pages/cli/image-building/workflow-basics.md

 <summary>
 ### Creating image pull secrets
 </summary>
-To make sure that Kubernetes can pull your image even when you are pushing to a private registry (such as dscr.io), DevSpace CLI will also create an [image pull secret](/docs/image-building/registries/pull-secrets) containing credentials for your registry.
+To make sure that Kubernetes can pull your image even when you are pushing to a private registry (such as dscr.io), DevSpace will also create an [image pull secret](/docs/image-building/registries/pull-secrets) containing credentials for your registry.

 ## Default image created by `devspace init`
-When running `devspace init` within your project, DevSpace CLI defines an image called `default` within your config file `devspace.yaml`.
+When running `devspace init` within your project, DevSpace defines an image called `default` within your config file `devspace.yaml`.
 ```yaml
 images:
   default:
     image: dscr.io/username/devspace
 ```
-Because this image called `default` only has the `image` option configured, DevSpace CLI will automatically conclude that:
+Because this image called `default` only has the `image` option configured, DevSpace will automatically conclude that:

 1. The image should be built using your local Docker daemon
 2. The Dockerfile for building the image will be located inside the root folder of your project (i.e. ./Dockerfile)